brianwilsongh/ByteReaver/README.md

 ### How to Use It

 The program will require an installation of Java, and a Unix command line (Terminal) to run the program.
-ByteReaver has not yet been tested on Windows or Linux.
+ByteReaver has not yet been tested on Windows or Linux, and at time of writing has only been tested on macOS Sierra 10.12.

-On MacOS, you can launch an instance of Terminal by finding the icon in the Launchpad in the "Other" section.
+On macOS, you can launch an instance of Terminal by finding the icon in the "Other" section of Launchpad.

 ![screenshot of options section of Launchpad](https://i.imgur.com/xWSSo9X.png)